fschutt/azul/README.md

   and debugging very easy, since if you give the `get_dom()` function a specific data model, you always get the same DOM back (`get_dom()` is a pure function).
-This comes at a slight performance cost, however in practice the cost isn't too high and it makes the seperation of application data and GUI data very clean.
+This comes at a slight performance cost, however in practice the cost isn't too high and it makes the separation of application data and GUI data very clean.
 - The layout model closely follows the CSS flexbox model.
 The default for CSS is `display:flex` instead of `display:static` (keep that in mind).
 Some semantics